The Google Agent Rank Patent

-This agent rank approach is a very different way of providing rankings for pages, based upon the reputations of agents who may have interacted with, and digitally signed content on those pages.
+This agent rank approach is a different way of ranking pages based upon the reputations of agents who may have interacted with and digitally signed content on those pages.

 Ted Nelson, one of the early pioneers of hypertext, spoke at Google a couple of weeks ago (Transclusion: Fixing Electronic Literature – link to video).
 He described a very different kind of hypertext than what we are familiar with, which involved a system for connecting electronic documents with content from multiple sources appearing on the same pages together.
-The last question in the Q&A part of the presentation asked how his electronic documents might be connected so that they can be found easily.
+The last question in the Q& part of the presentation asked how his electronic documents might be connected so that they can be found easily.
 His answer, “I guess Google will do that.”
 This isn’t the system that Ted Nelson envisioned, but it shares some similarities.

 I could see blogging systems building tools that allow for digital signatures like the ones described here, such as the Typekey feature in Typepad to authenticate the identity of commentators on multiple blogs.